 \section{Some particular cases}

-We proved that the local model $\big(U,\pi(W,\eta)\big)$ described in Proposition \ref{model} does not depend on the choice of complement $W$ to $TX^{\perp_{\pi}}$ in $TM|_{X}$, nor on the choice of closed extension $\eta$.
-We now show that, for certain classes of regular submanifolds $X\subset (M,\pi)$, a good choice of complement and/or closed extension simplifies the normal form considerably.
+We proved that the local model $\big(U,\pi(W,\eta)\big)$ described in Proposition \ref{model} depends neither on the choice of complement $W$ to $TX^{\perp_{\pi}}$ in $TM|_{X}$, nor on the choice of closed extension $\eta$.
+We now show that, for certain classes of coregular submanifolds $X\subset (M,\pi)$, a good choice of complement and/or closed extension simplifies the normal form considerably.
 Some of our results recover well-known normal form and rigidity statements around distinguished submanifolds in symplectic and Poisson geometry.